Tag der offenen Tür, Sonntag,

 Very important: Please note our access rules:

-Information stand of the FRM II and MLZ with:
+Information booth of the FRM II and MLZ with:

-- Lego model of a scientific instrument (TRISP)
+- Lego model of scientific instruments (TRISP, ANTARES)

 - Short films